 Strategy: Environmental Services will evaluate the current marketing approach to target construction contractors to expand the customer base and increase all opportunities to capture C&D materials at the Eco Station.
 The County offers a discounted tipping fee of \$5.00 per ton for clean asphalt and concrete.
-As a result of marketing and financial incentives, the customer base and C&D diversion rate is expected to increase and bring the County closer to achieving a 75% C&D diversion rate.
-The Environmental Sustainability Board is investigating other opportunities to divert C&D waste such as roof shingles and lumber.
+As a result of marketing and financial incentives, the C&D diversion rate reached 83% in 2016 surpassing the goal of 75%.
+The Environmental Sustainability Board will continue investigating other opportunities to divert C&D waste such as roof shingles and lumber.